 Date and Location

-The New England match usually takes place on a Friday in late April.
-A large number of teams meet after school at Canton High School in Canton, MA.
-However, there are no future plans for a New England match at this time.
+The New England match traditionally took place on a Friday in late April.
+A large number of teams met after school at Canton High School in Canton, MA.
+This year, the New England Match took place virtually on Friday, May 20, 2022.

 The New England match consists of three divisions: small schools, medium schools, and large schools.